Vasilew69/9admin/docs/logs.md

 # Logging
-In version v4.6.0, **txAdmin** added support for persistent logging with file rotate, meaning you will have an organized folder (`txData/<profile>/logs/`) containing your log files up to a maximum size and number of days.
+In version v4.6.0, **nineadmin** added support for persistent logging with file rotate, meaning you will have an organized folder (`txData/<profile>/logs/`) containing your log files up to a maximum size and number of days.

 > Note: player warn/ban/whitelist actions are not just stored in the Admin Logs, but also on the players database.